vichan7/rosbag-camera-calib/README.md

 # ros-camera-calib
 Camera calibration from rosbag file to camera matrix, distortion coefficent, rotation vectors, and translation vectors.

+## Contents

 ## How To
 1. Record rosbags of the calibration chessboard in front of your camera at various angles